GOCDB/gocdb/README.md

 TODO Disclaimer
 ---------------
-The View and Controller layers (the 'VC' in 'MVC') are **inherited legacy** from v4 and are high-priority to re-implement using a modern MVC framework.
+The View and Controller layers (i.e. the 'VC' in 'MVC') are inherited legacy from v4 and are scheduled to be re-implement using a modern MVC framework.

 Documentation